-- 8. Comply with the Rotary International policies for use of the name "Rotary" or other Rotary Marks, as outlined in Sections 33.040.6 and 33.040.12 of the Rotary Code of Policies. - 9.
-Include signage on or in conjunction with projects that identifies the role of the grant sponsors and The Rotary Foundation as outlined in Section 1.060.3 of The Rotary Foundation Code of Policies and in accordance with Rotary's Voice and Visual Identity Guidelines.
+- 8. Comply with the Rotary International policies for use of Rotary International's trademarks ("Rotary Marks"), as outlined in Sections 33.040.6 and 33.040.12 of the Rotary Code of Policies. - 9.
+Include signage on or in conjunction with projects that identifies the role of the grant sponsors and The Rotary Foundation in accordance with Rotary's Voice and Visual Identity Guidelines.